 Any pain or discomfort after eyelid surgery can usually be lessened with prescription pain medication.
 Your procedure will include a consultation and services from Candessa Aesthetics at no extra cost, which will also help to improve your recovery.

 Dr. Kjar has performed hundreds of successful eyelid procedures in his more than 25 years of board-certified experience.
-To get started, simply contact Dr. Kjar today to request a complimentary consultation, where you will be able to discuss your needs, ask any questions you may have, and further understand the process.
+To get started, simply contact Dr. Kjar today to request a consultation, where you will be able to discuss your needs, ask any questions you may have, and further understand the process.